Yixuan-Lee/COMP6341-winter-2020/assignment1/README.md

 # Assignment 1 README

-The assignment 1 is written in Python 3.6.
+The assignment 1 is written in Python 3.6 and implemented functions

+1. a linear interpolation that converts Bayer images to RGB images (Part 1)

+2. a improved bilinear interpolation approach that converts Bayer image to RGB images (Part 2)

+3. compare the root squared difference of [Original, Demosaic, Part 1 difference] and [Original, Improved Demosaic, Part 2 difference]

 ## 1. Required packages